unahouExosite/docs/guide/README.md

 Terminology
 -----------

-Terms used throughout this document are collected in this chapter for quick reference.
+Terms used throughout this document are collected here for quick reference.

 -   [Terminology](terminology.md)

 Resource
 --------

-The operation of the One Platform relies on a solid, distributed and scalable software framework and the invented concept of 'resources'.
+The operation of the One Platform relies on a distributed and scalable software framework and the invented concept of *resources*.
 Connecting to, and leveraging the services of, the One Platform is enabled by a set of interfacing technologies, but from the user's standpoint, the use of the One Platform revolves around resources.